MY RESEARCH

 Publications:

 [2] GrandPre, T., Teza, G., Bialek, W. (2024).
-Coarse graining and hidden entropy
+Direct estimates of irreversibility from time series (in preparation)

 [4] Yu, J., Schwab, D., GrandPre, T. (2023).
 Noise driven phase transitions in